Animation has a way of engaging viewers like no other medium can. But what do the best animated video ads look like? Here are 30 amazing examples!

 You can even use video to re-engage with old customers.
 New York Life used this animated video in their email marketing campaign to reconnect with existing customers:

 On the subject of emails, did you know that 347.3 billion emails are sent across the world, every single, day?

 Templafy report that an average worker sends around 40 business emails a day, and – on average – receives another 121.

 Imagine if each of those emails had a short explainer video that sold your product or service on them?
 That’s a lot of people receiving that video who were already getting the email anyway!

 According to TechSmith there are three steps to take when making a video signature:

-It’s impossible to overstate the importance of training and onboarding.
-The first few days of employment can often be critical in informing the long-term performance and sustainability of a new hire.
+It’s impossible to overstate the importance of training and onboarding new hires.
+The first few days of employment can often be critical in informing the long-term performance and sustainability of a new employee.
 The first few days involve the sharing of lots of crucial information and important processes.